alexjlockwood/AndroidDesignPatterns/_posts/2013-04-15-activitys-threads-and-memory-leaks.md

  * thread as a private static inner class, but the threads still
  * continue to run even across configuration changes.
 The DVM has a
  * reference to all running threads and whether or not these threads
- * are garbaged collected has nothing to do with the Activity lifecycle.
+ * are garbage collected has nothing to do with the Activity lifecycle.
  * Active threads will continue to run until the kernel destroys your
  * application's process.
  */